haosulab/ManiSkill/examples/tutorials/reinforcement-learning/README.md

 python sb3_ppo_liftcube_rgbd.py --eval --model-path=path/to/model
 ````

-Pass in `--help` for more options (e.g. logging, number of parallel environments, whether to use ManiSkill2 Vectorized Environments or not etc.).
+Pass in `--help` for more options (e.g. logging, number of parallel environments, whether to use ManiSkill Vectorized Environments or not etc.).
 Models and videos are saved to the folder specified by `--log-dir` which defaults to `logs/`.